maitreyaranade/gitbook-pub-md/ProgrammingLanguages/HDL/basics.md

 - **Behavioral Model**: uses language-specific procedural statements to form an abstract model of a circuit.
   - This is a high level of abstraction in which you tell the toolchain:
     - what your system is supposed to do &
     - how it's supposed to behave.

 - **Dataflow Model**: uses HDL operators and assignment statements to describe the functionality represented by boolean equations.
   - In this model, internal functional blocks and the interconnections to those blocks are specified.
 This model is used when modules are instantiated.
+  - Continuous assignment is used in this model.

 - **Gate-level or structural Model**: In this model, a circuit is specified by its logic gates and their interconnections.
   - The gate level is the assembly language of FPGAs.